Attack helicopter: China

-The Gulf War highlighted the urgent need for attack helicopters, and revalidated the assessment that a purpose-built design was needed.
+The Gulf War highlighted the urgent need for attack helicopters and revalidated the assessment that a purpose-built design was needed.
 (At the time, the Chinese military depended on armed utility helicopters such as the Changhe Z-11 and Harbin Z-9.)
-Also, it demonstrated that the new attack helicopter would need to be able to defend itself against other helicopters and aircraft.
+Also, it demonstrated that the new attack helicopter would need to defend itself against other helicopters and aircraft.
 The military perceived that once the new attack helicopter entered service, the existing helicopters would be used as scouts.

-The Armed Helicopter Developmental Work Team (武装直升机开发工作小组) was formed to develop a new medium helicopter design, as opposed to basing the new design on the light helicopters then in service.
+The Armed Helicopter Developmental Work Team (武装直升机开发工作小组) was formed to develop a new medium helicopter design rather than basing it on the light helicopters then in service.
 The 602nd and 608th Research Institutes started development of the 6-ton class China Medium Helicopter (CHM) program in 1994.
 The program was promoted as a civilian project, and was able to secure significant Western technical assistance, such as from Eurocopter (rotor installation design consultancy), Pratt & Whitney Canada (PT6C turboshaft engine) and Agusta Westland (transmission).
 The Chinese concentrated on areas where it could not obtain foreign help.
 The 602nd Research Institute's called its proposed armed helicopter design the Z-10 (直-10 (helicopter-10)).

 The 602nd Research Institute was assigned as the chief designer, while Harbin Aircraft Manufacturing Corporation (HAMC) of China Aviation Industry Corporation II (AVIC II) was assigned as the primary manufacturer.
 Nearly four dozen other establishments participated in the program.
-According to Chinese sources, the initial test flights were concluded on December 17, 2003, whereas according to other sources they were completed nine months earlier in March 2003.
-According to Jane's Information Group, a total of 3 prototypes had completed over 400 hours of test flights by this time.
-By 2004, 3 more prototypes were built, for a total of 6, and a second stage of test flights were concluded on December 15, 2004.
-In one of the test flights the future commander-in-chief of the People's Liberation Army Ground Force Air Force (PLAGAF), Song Xiangsheng (宋湘生), was on board the prototype.
+According to Chinese sources, the initial test flights concluded on December 17, 2003, whereas other sources say they were completed nine months earlier, in March 2003.
+According to Jane's Information Group, a total of three prototypes had completed over 400 hours of test flights by this time.
+By 2004, three more prototypes had been built, bringing the total to 6, and a second stage of test flights concluded on December 15, 2004.
+In one of the test flights, the future commander-in-chief of the People's Liberation Army Ground Force Air Force (PLAGAF), Song Xiangsheng (宋湘生), was on board the prototype.
 A third stage of intensive test flights followed, taking place during both day and night.
-By January 2006 weaponry and sensor tests, including firing of live ammunition, had taken place.
+By January 2006, weaponry and sensor tests, including firing of live ammunition, had taken place.
 The helicopter was introduced to the general public in December 2010 and subsequently entered service with the People's Liberation Army.